Sub-Doppler laser cooling and magnetic trapping of natural-abundance fermionic potassium: Magneto-optical trap

-With optimized parameters we have compared magneto-optical trap loading curves for two cases relevant to this investigation (see figure~\ref{fig:loading_curves}).
-In the first case, the number of atoms is maximized by heating up dispensers beyond typical temperatures we use while working with nearly {8,000} times more abundant $^{39}$K and by using light-induced atomic desorption (LIAD) during MOT loading.
-This reduces the quality of vacuum (see section~\ref{sec:magn_trap}) as dispensers release significant amounts of other, more abundant, potassium isotopes that collide with trapped $^{40}$K. Additionally, due to the nearby location of cesium dispensers we also observe an increase in partial pressure of cesium, enhanced even more by the use of LIAD.
-For regular operation, when working with $^{39}$K or Cs or their mixture, this cross-talk is minimized by choosing the temperature of dispensers which is a satisfactory compromise between the atom number and the lifetime of atoms trapped in an optical dipole trap ($\sim$5~s).
-For the study of sub-Doppler cooling, which takes on the order of 15~ms, this reduced lifetime is irrelevant thus the efficiency of the cooling process is investigated under these conditions.
+With optimized parameters, we have compared MOT loading curves for two cases relevant to this investigation (see figure~\ref{fig:loading_curves}).
+In the first case, the number of atoms is maximized by increasing the dispenser current to 4~A, thus heating it beyond typical temperatures we use while working with nearly {8,000} times more abundant $^{39}$K. The MOT loading rate is further enhanced with LIAD.
+Increased temperature of the dispenser reduces the quality of vacuum (see section~\ref{sec:magn_trap}) as it releases significant amounts of other, more abundant, potassium isotopes that collide with trapped $^{40}$K. Additionally, due to the nearby location of cesium dispensers, we also observe an increase in the partial pressure of cesium, enhanced even more by the use of LIAD.
+For regular operation, when working with $^{39}$K or Cs or their mixture, this crosstalk is minimized by choosing the temperature of the dispenser (corresponding to 3.6~A current) that provides a satisfactory compromise between the number of atoms and the lifetime of the atoms trapped in an optical dipole trap ($\sim$5~s).
+For the study of sub-Doppler cooling, which takes on the order of 15~ms, this reduced lifetime is irrelevant, thus the efficiency of the cooling process is investigated under these conditions.

-The second case considers loading the magneto-optical trap using only LIAD, with atomic sources having been turned off for more than a day resulting in a much improved background pressure.
-As expected, the trapped atom number is significantly smaller and the lifetime of trapped atoms is longer (see section~\ref{sec:magn_trap}).
-The overall performance of sub-Doppler cooling is, however, essentially the same as in the first considered case.
+The second case considers loading the MOT using only LIAD, with atomic sources having been turned off for more than a day resulting in a much improved background pressure.
+As expected, the trapped atom number is significantly smaller but the lifetime of trapped atoms is longer (see section~\ref{sec:magn_trap}).
+However, the overall performance of sub-Doppler cooling is essentially the same as in the first case considered.